home > e-Commerce sites > eBay

 c.
 Enter your account information and click Sign in

-3. Create a New Auction
+3. Start a New Auction

 a.
 Hover over the Sell button and click Sell an item